launchscout/cars-talk/cars.md

   - Elixir
   - Web components
 - Co-Founder, Launch Scout

 ---

-# Beyond LiveView
-### Getting the Javascript you need while keeping the LiveView you love

----

 # Goals of this talk
-- What are custom elements (aka Web Components)
+- What are custom elements (aka Web Components)?
-- Why are they the best option for LiveView integration
+- Why are they the best option for LiveView integration?
 - How to do it
 - When to do it
 - Fun demo codez :)

+---

+# Hot take:
+## It's not the Javascript that makes SPAs suck
+### It's building two apps!

 ---